-Login to VicNet to view the volunteer calendar and sign up for opportunities.
-Only active volunteers can access VicNet.
-If you would like to learn more about volunteering with Community Safety Network, contact firstname.lastname@example.org.
+Current volunteers – Login to VicNet to view the volunteer calendar and sign up for opportunities.

-Volunteering begins with a free 40-hour training course, offered several times a year.
+A free, 40-hour training course, offered several times a year, is open to any community member interested in learning about the dynamics of abuse and how to support victims and survivors.
 Comprehensive in scope, the training empowers volunteers to confidently share their knowledge of advocacy and intervention skills relating to domestic violence, sexual assault, incest, stalking and child abuse.
-Volunteers are well versed in the spectrum of community resources available to clients.
+Participants become well versed in the spectrum of community resources available to victims/survivors of abuse.